raythurman2386/Notes/SOLID.md

 JavaScript doesn't have interfaces, so this principle doesn't apply directly since it doesn't enforce the implementation of anything via interfaces.

 ## Dependency Inversion Principle

+- Abstract as much as possible "Entities must depend on abstractions not on concretions".
+Higher level classes must not depend on lower classes.
+Modules are all separate entities that can be tied together using some abstract layer.

 This principle states that high-level modules shouldn't depend on low-level modules and they both should depend on abstractions, and abstractions shouldn't depend upon details.
 Details should depend upon those abstractions.